clusterreplyDE/aiagents/readme.md

 or in terms of saving costs and work autonomous you can also work with local language models as described here: [ollama](ollama.md) setup

+To be up-to-date you can check [Huggingface](https://huggingface.co/models?sort=trending) regularly